AeriaVelocity/playerobject/README.md

 `Player.Heal(HealAmount)` - Simply heals the player by the specified amount.
 If `HealAmount` is greater than or heals to a value greater than the player's max health, it sets the player's current health to max.

-## `DefaultPlayer.py`

-`DefaultPlayer.py` is a separate Python file in this repo that is used as an example of how `PlayerModule.py` can be used.